nsfcac/repacss-user-guide/docs/running-jobs/monitoring.md

 # Monitoring Jobs

 !!! note
     Avoid running multiple instances of `watch squeue` or `watch sqs`.
 This can overload the scheduler, which is a shared system resource.
-If you must use watch, do `watch -n 60` and stop the process when you're done.
+If you must use watch, use `watch -n 60` and stop the process when finished.

 ---

-## 🔍 Using `squeue`
+## Using `squeue`

-`squeue` shows job queue information directly from Slurm.
-It's useful for checking job status like `PENDING`, `RUNNING`, or `COMPLETED`.
+The `squeue` command provides real-time job queue information directly from the Slurm scheduler.
+It is helpful for checking the current state of jobs, such as `PENDING`, `RUNNING`, or `COMPLETED`.

 ```bash
 squeue --me          # Shows your jobs